Food & Drink

 - 64 Perry St Carrie Bradshaw's apartment exterior in Sex & the City.

 - Katz's Delicatessen Where Meg Ryan faux climaxes in When Harry Met Sally.

 - Tom's Restaurant Stand-in for Monk's Café in Seinfeld.

 - Tiffany & Co Where Audrey Hepburn daydreams in Breakfast at Tiffany's.

 Sidebar: NYC TV Shows

-Over 70 TV shows are filmed in NYC, from hit series such as Law & Order: Special Victims Unit and The Good Fight and quirky comedies like Broad City, to long-standing classics including The Tonight Show Starring Jimmy Fallon and Saturday Night Live.
-Combined, the city's TV and film industries spend over $8 billion on production annually and support 104,000 jobs.
-Over a third of professional actors in the US are based here.
+Over 70 TV shows are filmed in NYC, from hit series such as Law & Order: Special Victims Unit and The Good Fight and quirky comedies like The Marvelous Mrs Maisel to long-standing classics including The Tonight Show Starring Jimmy Fallon and Saturday Night Live.
+Combined, the city's TV and film industries spend over $8 billion on production annually and support 130,000 jobs.
+More than a third of professional actors in the US are based here.